LoopKit/loopdocs/docs/loop-3/omnipod.md

     * Make sure the phone (and RileyLink if using one) are close to the Pod before you tap Pair Pod
         * Do NOT move devices away from the Pod until you see the blue check mark and the `Continue` button on the phone screen
         * You can then move away to attach the Pod to your body
-    * Make sure the phone (and RileyLink if using one) are close to the Pod before you tap `Insert Cannula`
+    * Make sure the phone (and RileyLink if using one) are close to the Pod before you slide the `Insert Cannula` slider
         * Do NOT move devices away from the Pod until you see the blue check mark and the `Continue` button on the phone screen

-### New Slider
+### Insert Cannula Slider

-!!! tip "The Insert Cannula and Deactivate Pod now use a Slider instead of a Button"
+The Insert Cannula and Deactivate Pod screens use a Slider instead of a Button.
-    For version 3.4.x and later there is a new slider to control insertion of the cannula and deactivation of a Pod.

 The slider looks like the graphic below.
 (The Deactivate Pod slider is red.)
 You place your finger on the dark circular icon and, while keeping your finger in contact with the screen, drag all the way to the other side.
 (The direction depends on the natural direction for your selected language).
 After the drag operation, as soon as you lift your finger off the phone, the cannula insertion command is sent to the Pod.

 ![slider to insert cannual for Omnipod or Omnipod DASH pumps](img/omnipod-insert-slider.svg){width="250"}
 {align="center"}